eric-shell/SLO-Lunch-Picker/README.md

-# SLO Lunch Picker 🌮🥗🍔
+# SLO Foodie Picker 🌮🥗🍔

-A fun, React-based web application to help you decide where to eat lunch in San Luis Obispo (93401/93405).
+A fun, React-based web application to help you decide where to eat lunch in San Luis Obispo California.
 Built with Vite, TypeScript, and Tailwind CSS.

 Production URL:
 <a href="https://eric-shell.github.io/SLO-Lunch-Picker"/>https://eric-shell.github.io/SLO-Lunch-Picker/</a>